-- Mix the sugar and butter together in a large bowl (I used an electric whisk to do this).
+- Mix 75g of sugar and 90g of butter together in a large bowl (I used an electric whisk).

-- Crack in the eggs and mix well then sift in the flour and baking powder a little at a time, whisking as you go.
-Once you've used up all the flour, mix the ground almonds in.
+- Crack in 2 eggs and mix well then sift in 125g of plain flour and 2 teaspoons of baking powder a little at a time, whisking as you go.
+Once you've used up all the flour, mix in 50g ground almonds.

-- Heat the milk gently in a saucepan and when it startes to steam turn off the heat.
-Add the Matcha and whisk well ensuring that there are no lumps.
+- Heat 50ml milk gently in a saucepan or microwave until it starts to steam.
+Add 2 teaspoons of matcha and whisk well ensuring that there are no lumps.
 I used a small electric whisk (an Aerolatte) to do this.